-A qualified and committed Humanistic & Integrative therapist, possessing the necessary qualities needed to work effectively with adults, adolescents, children and couples.
+A qualified and committed Humanistic & Integrative therapist, possessing the necessary qualities needed to work effectively with adults, adolescents and children.

-Alongside private practice, I work in a busy primary school in Hampshire and as part of a clinical team within a charitable organisation.
-I provide counselling to those impacted by the effects of metal health, additional needs, terminal diagnosis and trauma.
+I work in a private practice of therapist at Lanes Counselling and in a busy primary school in Hampshire ,providing counselling to those impacted by the effects of metal health, additional needs, terminal diagnosis and trauma.

 I value individual difference, honesty, integrity and the want to find your own path.
 I strongly believe people can be empowered to find their own answers through the unique counselling relationship.
 I have sound knowledge of a range of theoretical approaches to counselling and their application, and am able to deeply empathise whilst retaining an objective and realistic approach to a persons individual needs.